braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/datadog.md

 # Datadog

-{:.subintro}
-[Datadog](https://www.datadoghq.com/) is an observability service for cloud-scale applications, providing monitoring of servers, databases, tools, and services, through a SaaS-based data analytics platform.
+> [Datadog](https://www.datadoghq.com/) is an observability service for cloud-scale applications, providing monitoring of servers, databases, tools, and services, through a SaaS-based data analytics platform.

 The Braze and Datadog integration allows customers to collect Braze data in Datadog and create alerts on the data we send.
 For example, setting up a monitor and alert if your weekly newsletter campaign sends an abnormally low volume of messages or if a Canvas step that usually only sends a few messages a day starts sending thousands.